Scarlett100/DevOps_tech257/tech257_aws/vpc.md

 I needed something to have the routing rules.
 A rule that stated how does the traffic/people get from the gateway door/entrypoint on the outside of my vpc to my app, which is public.
 This is what a Route table is for.
 It will contain that rule of how to get to the doorway all the way to the public subnet (public room).
 Only place the traffic can go, from the door to the public room(living room?) as stated in the rule.

-public subnet:
+Public subnet: This is where the app will sit.

-private subnet with db in it is like a bedroom that you don't want anyone to get too, there is no route through the vpc to get from the outside of the vpc  to the private subnet. thats how it stays private.
+Private subnet with db in it is like a bedroom that you don't want anyone to get too, there is no route through the vpc to get from the outside of the vpc  to the private subnet. thats how it stays private.

-we have only set up a route from the outside to the public.
+We have only set up a route from the outside to the public.

 My custom configuration will look like this:

 ![alt text](<images/AWS Cloud.png>)

 At its core and most basic a vpc can be understood as below as noted by: *AWS*.
 <br>

 ![alt text](<images/Screenshot 2024-04-11 at 15.41.26.png>)

 ### 1. Create a vpc